Legal Update for Mortgage Brokers

 • No. You must successfully complete all the sections in the online component of the course before you will be able to attend the virtual classroom component.
 If you are not able to complete the online component in time, you will be required to reschedule your course to another available offering, and pay a course rescheduling fee (50% of the course cost).

 • If you do not successfully complete the appropriate Legal Update course by the time your registration renewal application is due, your mortgage broker registration will not be renewed.
-Register for the next available course and once you have completed it, you can submit a late renewal application form, paying an additional late renewal application fee of $50.
+Register for the next available course and once you have completed it, you can submit a late renewal application form, paying an additional late renewal application fee of $50 per day (up to a maximum of $500) for renewals made after the due date.

 If you do not renew your registration, you will not be registered and cannot provide mortgage broker services.